patromi/tracardi-plugin-validator/README.md

 This code can be run within Tracardi workflow.

-# Sending mail with tracarti
+# Sending mail with Tracardi

 The purpose of this plugin is to validate data.